aplteam/Tester2/docs/Tester2-Reference.md

 (success log)←RunTestsInBatchMode
 ```

 This does not do code coverage.
-The debug flag is off, so in case a test cases fails it does not stop.
+The debug flag is off, so in case a test case fails it does not stop.

 This is typically run as part of an automated process.

 It returns a two-item vector as result:

 1. A Boolean indicating success with a 1 and failure with a 0.
-It's a failure when at least one test cases failed.
+It's a failure when at least one test case failed.

 2. A vector of text vectors with a detailed report